 Banana Chips

 I work at a long-term care facility, and one day on my way out the door the kitchen was getting rid of a box of overripe bananas.
-I’ve taken them home before and know that they are really sweet, delicious bananas that are different than what I can buy at our grocery store – so I snagged them, came home and cut them all into slices and put them on my dehydrator trays.
-I have an older style Nesco dehydrator and it works fine but takes things a lot longer to actually dehydrate than what most recipes say.
+I’ve taken them home before and know that they are really sweet, delicious bananas that are different than what I can buy at our grocery store – so I snagged them, came home cut them all into slices, and put them on my dehydrator trays.
+I have an older style Nesco dehydrator and it works fine but takes things a lot longer to dehydrate than what most recipes say.
 (I’m planning to buy this new one soon!)

 Anyway, I’d say they ended up in the dehydrator for about 24 hours total, with the trays rotated a few times.
-When they were done, they were still a little chewy and I worried that there was too much moisture in them for long term storage, so we pretty much just ate them all within a week.
+When they were done, they were still a little chewy and I worried that there was too much moisture in them for long-term storage, so we pretty much just ate them all within a week.
 I go more in-depth about this process in this blog post.

 Marinated “Sundried” Tomatoes

-My mom had a bunch of volunteer grape (or cherry, I really don’t know the difference) tomato plants this year in her garden, and she wasn’t going to pick them.
-I couldn’t leave them there, all lonely and sad, so I picked them and brought them home.
+My mom had a bunch of volunteer grape (or cherry, I don’t know the difference) tomato plants this year in her garden, and she wasn’t going to pick them.
+I couldn’t leave them there, all lonely and sad, so I picked them up and brought them home.

 With some of them, I made Marinated “Sundried” Tomatoes and followed Marisa’s recipe and process.